nova-framework/docs/basics/views.md

 For example a module called Blog has a method called post would have a view path of **app/Modules/Blog/View/Blog/Post.tpl**

+## .php or .tpl

+Views can use either .php for normal php files or .tpl should be used for views using the template engine. ie when you want to use template tags like {{{ $title }}} use .tpl

 ## Inside a view